njordhov/droidbox/README.md

     (use 'droidbox.groups.droidbox)
     (def s (spin))

 This will download Ubuntu (if required), install it on a new instance, then start the instance.
-This may take some time.
+Take a break while you wait, expect to wait for a bit.

 Note the IP address shown for the new image.